InnovateAsterisk/Browser-Phone/README.md

 A fully featured browser based WebRTC SIP phone for Asterisk

 ### Description
-This web application is designed to work with Asterisk PBX (supported versions unknown).
+This web application is designed to work with Asterisk PBX (v13 & v16).
 Once loaded application will connect to Asterisk PBX on its web socket, and register an extension.
 Calls are made between contacts, and a full call detail is saved.
 Audio Calls can be recorded.
 Video Calls can be recorded, and can be saved with 5 different recording layouts and 3 different quality settings.
 This application does not use any cloud systems or services, and is designed to be stand-alone.
 Additional libraries will be downloaded at run time (but can also be saved to the web server for a complete off-line solution).

 **Hosted version** *(contains a welcome screen)*: https://www.innovateasterisk.com/phone/